Commonwealth of Independent States: Former member states

+Georgia

 Following the overthrow of Eduard Shevardnadze in Georgia, Georgia officially withdrew from the Council of Defense Ministers in February 2006, stating that "Georgia has taken a course to join NATO and it cannot be part of two military structures simultaneously".
 However, it remained a full member of the CIS.

 In the aftermath of the Russo-Georgian War in 2008, President Saakashvili announced during a public speech in the capital, Tbilisi, that Georgia would leave the CIS and the Georgian Parliament voted unanimously on 14 August 2008 to withdraw from the regional organisation.
-On 18 August 2008, the Ministry of Foreign Affairs of Georgia sent a note to the CIS Executive Committee notifying it of the aforesaid resolutions of the Parliament of Georgia and Georgia's withdrawal from CIS.
+On 18 August 2008, the Ministry of Foreign Affairs of Georgia sent a note to the CIS Executive Committee notifying it of the aforesaid resolutions of the Parliament of Georgia, and Georgia's withdrawal from CIS Creation Agreement and Charter.
 In accordance with the CIS Charter (sec.
 1, art.
 9), Georgia's withdrawal came into effect 12 months later, on 18 August 2009.